 New members are welcome.
 You do not have to be a LWV member to join a group.

-Groups set their own pace, but most begin in January or February and wrap up in March and April.
+Groups set their own pace.
+Most begin in January or February and wrap up in March and April.
 A Great Decisions briefing book provides participants with analysis and resources for discussion.
 There is also a DVD series.

-Sign up is underway.
-Participants can choose a group that meets on Tuesday afternoon, Wednesday morning, or Thursday evening.
+Participants can choose a group that meets for two hours on Tuesday afternoon, Wednesday morning, or Thursday evening.

-Become better informed by attending one of the Great Decisions study groups, coordinated locally by the League of Women Voters; It gives us the opportunity to read and hear what the experts have to say about topics we may be quite unfamiliar with.
-The books are hot off the press in Nov. so the material is quite up to date.
-Our groups will begin in mid January.
-New participants are always welcome.
+Become better informed by attending one of the Great Decisions study groups, coordinated locally by the League of Women Voters.
+Become part of a group that reads and hears what others have to say about important world issues.
+The books are hot off the press in November so the material is quite up to date.
+Discussion groups will begin in mid January.
+Remember: new participants are always welcome.

-Discussion groups will be announced; For further information call Sandy Burmester 832-3079.
+Discussion groups will be announced; To sign up or further information call Sandy Burmester 832-3079.